-Looking to celebrate the hard work, dedication and achievements of our Indigenous students preparing to graduate, Saskatchewan Polytechnic will be hosting honour ceremonies across the province.
+Looking to celebrate the hard work, dedication and achievements of our Indigenous students, Saskatchewan Polytechnic will be hosting honour ceremonies across the province.
 Sask Polytech has been hosting Indigenous honour ceremonies for approximately 25 years.

 Tickets can be purchased at the Indigenous Students’ Centre in all campus cities.